Strafgesetzbuch: § 211: Murder (under aggravating circumstances)

 In German: Mord.
 The intentional, successful killing of another person, with at least one of the aggravating circumstances mentioned in § 211 sec.2 fulfilled.
 Those circumstances concern base motives, criminal aims or cruel ways of committing the crime.
 An intentional killing that does not qualify for Mord is called Totschlag (§ 212). § 211 is the only crime within the Strafgesetzbuch that carries a mandatory sentence of life imprisonment (a sentence of life without parole is not expressly provided for in German law, but it is possible certain convicts of murder can spend the rest of their lives in prison).

 § 218: Abortion

 Regulating abortion, in combination with § 218a.
-Revised several times, with an 1974 liberalization declared unconstitutional by the courts, and historically very controversial.
+Revised several times, with a 1974 liberalization declared unconstitutional by the courts, and historically very controversial.
 After a multi-partisan compromise was reached during the early 1990s, it permits abortion during the first trimester, upon condition of mandatory counseling and a waiting period, and in rare exceptional cases afterwards.
 After this compromise was found, there has been relatively little further controversy about the section.

+§ 219a: Ban on advertising for abortions

+Paragraph 219a forbade medical professionals from providing information about any abortion services they offered.
+The law was enacted in 1933, months after the Nazi party had come to power.
+It was repealed in 2022.